Fronchik/Fronchik/README.md

 • :nerd_face: Trained as a web developer.

-• :woman_technologist: Now I'm creating my first website.
+• :woman_technologist: Now I'm creating website.

 • :underage: I want to work in a team and learn from experienced developers.